eleev/swift-design-patterns/README.md

 - **Expression:** an expression pattern represents the value of an expression.
 Expression patterns appear only in `switch` statement `case` labels

 ## Software Design Principles
 There are numerous software design principles that help to create maintainable, scalable, and efficient software systems.
+These principles, along with other best practices, can guide developers in creating high-quality software systems that are easy to understand, maintain, and extend.

 1. SOLID Principles:
   a.
 Single Responsibility Principle (SRP): A class should have only one reason to change, which means it should have only one responsibility.
   b.
 Open/Closed Principle (OCP): Software entities should be open for extension but closed for modification.
   c.
 Liskov Substitution Principle (LSP): Subtypes should be substitutable for their base types without altering the correctness of the program.
   d.
 Interface Segregation Principle (ISP): Clients should not be forced to implement interfaces they don't use; instead, create specific interfaces for each client.
   e.
 Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.
 Additionally, abstractions should not depend on details; details should depend on abstractions.
 2. DRY (Don't Repeat Yourself): Avoid duplicating code and functionality; aim for modularity and reusability.
 3. KISS (Keep It Simple, Stupid): Design should be as simple as possible, and complexity should be avoided whenever possible.
 4. YAGNI (You Aren't Gonna Need It): Do not implement features or functionality until they are actually needed, as it can lead to unnecessary complexity.